 - a.
 The DRS office alone is responsible for evaluating documentation and determining eligibility and reasonable academic adjustments/accommodations. - b.
 Any instructor, academic staff member, or support staff (i.e., admissions of financial aid employees) who receives a request from a student for accommodations/academic adjustments due to a disability must refer the student to the college's DRS office. - c.
 All requests for academic adjustments/accommodations shall be considered on an individual, case-by-case basis and all reasonable and appropriate requests for academic adjustments/accommodations from eligible students shall be considered by DRS.
 DRS may exercise its right to require additional documentation in support of a request for academic adjustment/accommodation. - d.
 Academic adjustments/accommodations are determined by the DRS office through an interactive exchange (the interactive process) with the eligible student.
 The interactive exchange may continue during the course of the year and may involve faculty members' input regarding the terms and conditions of the course or program of study.
 Accommodations/ academic adjustments in the classroom environment shall require participation of course faculty. - e.
-MCCCD is not required to provide "best" or "most desired" accommodations, but rather a reasonable accommodation sufficient to provide the eligible student equal access to the educational environment/activities. - f.
-MCCCD shall continue the interactive process to establish a reasonable accommodation for an individual pursuant to Section 504 of the Rehabilitation Act of1973 and the Americans with Disabilities Act of 1990 until it finds an accommodation or accommodations that meet the needs of the individual and do not impose an undue burden on college/district.
+MCCCD is not required to provide "best" or "most desired" accommodations, but rather a reasonable accommodation sufficient to provide the eligible student equal access to the educational environment/activities. - FOR AN INDIVIDUAL PURSUANT TO SECTION 504 OF THE REHABILITATION ACT OF 1973 AND THE